 It is also a good idea to set a grace period for repeat membership of the panel to ensure you get new faces for each period.

-Utilising a reference group for major projects is another useful way to introduce a representative group of your community towards a problem or challenge.
+Utilising a reference group for major projects is another useful way to introduce a representative group of your community to a problem or challenge.

 Often community panels or community reference groups in this setting are made up of special interest groups to advice and discuss on behalf of a group of stakeholders.